taowen/tsdb-book/elasticsearch.md

 The filter is push down to be executed by Elasticsearch, the aggregation part is done by spark.

+For using Elasticsearch itself as a map reduce engine, the feature is called "Scripted Metric Aggregation": https://www.elastic.co/guide/en/elasticsearch/reference/1.6/search-aggregations-metrics-scripted-metric-aggregation.html

 # Future: Off-heap

 Elasticsearch is using a lot of Java Heap to cache.
 One important future direction to move a lot of cache off the heap.
 Here is video on this effort forked from Solr (Another lucene based search engine):